Bumblefoot Chicken Picture

 How to Diagnose Swollen Chicken Feet, Not Bumblefoot?

 Chicken Swollen feet do not always mean bumblefoot.
-Various causes of swelling will be discussed in this article; however, the primary cause is Bumblefoot and what you need to know to treat it.
+This article will cover different causes of swelling.
+However, the primary cause is Bumblefoot and what you need to know to treat it.

 What to Do for a Severe Bumblefoot Infection in Chicken?